Gioni06/stasis-generator/README.md

-# RaptorGen
+# Stasis Generator

-A minimal static site compiler
+A minimal static site generator.

+## About
+work in progress